List of The Wonder Years characters: Jack Arnold

 John "Jack" Arnold (Dan Lauria) is Kevin's father; a gruff, laconic man and a Korean War veteran; he grew up during the Great Depression, served in the US Marine Corps right after he graduated from college, and is seen in photographs wearing the uniform of a First Lieutenant.
 He works as a product distribution manager at NORCOM, a large military defense company.
 Later, he starts his own business, building and selling handcrafted furniture.
-He was born on November 5, 1928, and the series finale reveals that he dies in 1975 near the end of Kevin's freshman year of college - two years after the time of the show's finale.
+He was born on November 5, 1927, and the series finale reveals that he dies in 1975 near the end of Kevin's freshman year of college - two years after the time of the show's finale.

 Norma Arnold

-Norma Arnold (née Gustafson) (Alley Mills) is Kevin's homemaker mother.
+Norma Arnold (née Gustafson) (Alley Mills) is Kevin's homemaker mother who was born on March 22, 1930.
 Unlike her husband, Norma is friendly, upbeat, and optimistic.
 She met Jack as a college freshman.
 When he graduated, she moved across the country with him and did not finish college.
 She eventually gets her degree late in the series and begins work at a software startup called Micro Electronics.
-She worked her way up in the future as board chairman at the end of the series.
+She worked her way up in the future as board chairwoman at the end of the series.

 Karen Arnold

-Karen Arnold (Olivia d'Abo) is Kevin's older, rebellious, hippie sister.
+Karen Arnold (Olivia d'Abo) is Kevin's older, rebellious, hippie sister who was born in 1952.
 Her free-spirited lifestyle clashes with her overbearing father's conservatism, and she depends upon her mother as a mediator.
 When Karen moves in with her boyfriend Michael (David Schwimmer) during her freshman year of college, she has a falling-out with her father.
 The pair marry one year later and move to Alaska, where Michael has secured a good job working on the Alaska Pipeline.
 Karen ultimately accepts some of her parents' viewpoints and has a baby, while her husband learns to support his wife and child.

 Wayne Arnold

-Wayne Arnold (Jason Hervey) is Kevin's older brother.
+Wayne Arnold (Jason Hervey) is Kevin's older brother who was born in 1954.
 Wayne enjoys physically tormenting Kevin and Paul, calling Kevin "butthead" or "scrote".
 Wayne is usually portrayed as a loser in romantic relationships.
 For a time he dated a girl named Dolores, which was more casual than serious.
 In later seasons, Wayne matures.
 In the final season, he begins a serious relationship with a divorcee named Bonnie but is left heartbroken when she reconciles with her ex-husband.
 In the series finale, it is revealed that he takes over the family furniture business after Jack dies in 1975.